It was previewed in concept form only last March, but prototypes for Mercedes-AMG’s standalone sedan are already at a late stage of development.

 The latest shots reveal the true shape of the fastback profile and show the car testing alongside its main intended rival, the Porsche Panamera.
 The design is almost identical to what we see on the GT concept, though the production model sports a visible rear wing.

 Also, the production model sticks with AMG's more familiar quad-exhaust tip arrangement instead of the single, center-mounted pipe of the concept.

 Mercedes-AMG GT concept, 2017 Geneva auto showEnlarge Photo

-Instead of utilizing a stretched version of the GT sports car’s aluminum spaceframe architecture, the sedan is more likely to ride on the MRA rear-wheel-drive architecture common to regular Mercedes-Benz models like the latest C- and E-Class.
+Instead of utilizing a stretched version of the GT sports car’s aluminum spaceframe architecture, the GT Coupe is more likely to ride on the MRA rear-wheel-drive architecture common to regular Mercedes-Benz models like the latest C- and E-Class.
 It’s possible AMG will make modifications to strengthen the architecture and perhaps reduce some weight.

 Under the hood will sit AMG’s familiar 4.0-liter twin-turbocharged V-8, which should be delivering over 500 horsepower.
 We’re not expecting the hybrid system previewed in the concept to be available at launch.
 The system, which pairs the V-8 with an electric motor mounted at the rear, delivers 805 hp and thus will likely be reserved for a range-topping variant.

 Interestingly, Mercedes has just launched a new generation of the CLS, so there will be a bit of internal rivalry going on.
 To help differentiate the two, AMG will no longer offer a CLS63.
 Instead, AMG has launched a CLS53 with a 6-cylinder-based mild hybrid powertrain.
 The role of the former CLS63 will now be taken up by the GT Coupe.